New Synagogue (Breslau)

-The New Synagogue was the largest synagogue in Breslau, Germany (now Wrocław, Poland).
+The New Synagogue (Neue Synagoge; Nowa Synagoga) was a former Reform Jewish congregation and synagogue, located in Breslau, Germany (now Wrocław, Poland).
 It was one of the largest synagogues in the German Empire and a centre of Reform Judaism in Breslau.
-It was built in 1865–1872, and designed by Edwin Oppler.
-It was burnt down during the Kristallnacht pogrom which swept across Nazi Germany on 9–10 November 1938.
+Designed by Edwin Oppler in the Romanesque Revival style and completed in 1872, the synagogue was destroyed during the Kristallnacht pogrom which swept across Nazi Germany on 9–10 November 1938.

 History

+At the time of the synagogue's construction, Breslau had a Jewish population of 20,000, with only Berlin and Hamburg larger in size.